Watson Woods SURVEYORS

 Whilst most Party Wall Surveyors are reasonable a minority are self-serving and greedy and are focused on looking for irrelevant issue that they can use to obstruct works and ultimately exploit to enhance their fees.
 These surveyors are empowered because the Party Wall Act has no truly independent complaints or referral process.
 As a practice we use all the powers of the Party Wall Act to prevent unscrupulous surveyors from acting improperly and to try and ensure that the fees they charge are reasonable.

-‘Rogue’ jobs with difficult neighbours and surveyors (a bad combination) can require such a disproportionate input as to negate not just the profits from the subject projects but from all the jobs undertaken by the surveyor involved those projects for a month.
+‘Rogue’ jobs with difficult neighbours and/or surveyors (a bad combination) can require such a disproportionate input as to negate not just the profits from the subject projects but to cause us significant loss.
 This is not fair on us and it would also not be fair for us to increase our fixed fees ‘across the board’ so the profit from jobs which go smoothly subsidise these rare, very difficult jobs.
-If you have the ‘neighbours from hell’ or if your neighbours appoint a very difficult surveyor it is reasonable that you should shoulder some if not all of the additional costs that result from this.
+If you have the ‘neighbours from hell’ or if your neighbours appoint a very difficult surveyor it is reasonable that you should shoulder most if not all of the additional costs that result from this.

 We undertake not to hold Adjoining Owners liable for our fees EXCEPT :-